flaf/miscellaneous/puppet/modules/simplekeepalived/README.md

 value.

-The parameter `virtual_ipaddress` must have the same structure above and it allows to set the VIP.
-This parameter is an array that can only contain one VIP.
+The parameter `virtual_ipaddress` must have the same structure above and it allows to set the VIPs.
+This parameter is an array that can too only contain one VIP.
 This parameter has no default value.

-The parameter `track_script` can be `undef` or must be a hash with the structure above where only the key `script` is mandatory.
+The parameter `track_script` can be `undef` (in this case no track script) or must be a hash with the structure above where only the key `script` is mandatory.
 The others keys are optional with the default values in the example above.
 This script sets the VRRP instance to the `FAULT` state if its exit code is not zero.